gizburdt/cuztom/readme.md

 ## Changelog
 You can see the full changelog <a href="https://github.com/Gizburdt/Wordpress-Cuztom-Helper/wiki/Changelog">here</a>.

+###1.4
+* Added: File input field.
+Just using the Wordpress media uploader.
+For allowing mime types, you need to add a filter seperately.

 ###1.3.3
 * Added: Issue #25: Cuztom now saves the attachment ID instead of the URL, so now you can use image sizes etc.